-- 8.5 As explained above, the development plan anticipates new housing coming forward on windfall sites, and Policy SP2.1 of the Local Plan applies a presumption in favour of development of new homes. - 8.6 Policy H2 of the London Plan seeks to encourage Boroughs to pro-actively support welldesigned new homes on small sites (below 0.25 hectares in size.
-This should be achieved by significantly increasing the contribution of small sites, diversify the sources, locations, type and mix of housing supply.
-The policy also encourages that LPAs should recognise that local character evolves over time and will need to change in appropriate locations to accommodate additional housing on site. - 8.7 London Plan Policy D3 encourages incremental densification to achieve a change in densities in the most appropriate way and Policy H2 seeks to significantly increase the contribution of small sites to meeting London's housing needs.
-Given the above, the principle of intensifying the residential use of the existing site is acceptable. - 8.8 The development would be sited within the rear gardens of 15 and 17 Wattendon Road.
+- 8.6 As explained above, the development plan anticipates new housing coming forward on windfall sites, and Policy SP2.1 of the Local Plan applies a presumption in favour of development of new homes. - 8.7 Policy H1 of the London Plan seeks to encourage Boroughs to pro-actively support welldesigned new homes on windfall sites. - 8.8 London Plan Policy D3 encourages incremental densification to achieve a change in densities in the most appropriate.
+Given the above, the principle of intensifying the residential use of the existing site is acceptable. - 8.9 The development would be sited within the rear gardens of 15 and 17 Wattendon Road.
 Given that the existing properties, and their respective gardens, would be retained, the proposals would need to be considered against the requirements of Local Plan Policy DM10.4 which pursues that in the case of development in the grounds of an existing building which is retained, a minimum length of 10m and no less than half or 200m2 (whichever is the smaller) of the existing garden area is retained for the host property, after the subdivision of the garden.